ministryofjustice/hmpps-ppud-automation-api/README.md

 ```
 ./build.sh
 ```

+### Things to Note About the Tests
+In order to inject a level of independence and avoid clashes with other tests that might be running, the integration tests create offenders to use in each test.

+These offenders can be identified because their family name is "FamilyName-<UUID>", where <UUID> is an identifier for a particular test run.
+At the end of the test run, the matching offenders are deleted automatically.

+Occasionally, something may happen that means the offenders do not get deleted.
+This would typically be running tests locally and stopping them before they get a chance to tidy up.
+  Perhaps when stepping through to debug something.

+Therefore, every so often, it's worth checking that there aren't any "FamilyName-<UUID>" offenders in PPUD, and deleting any that do exist.
+They may cause test failures at some point if there is a prison number clash.

 ## Selenium, Webdriver and Browser

 The service is set up to use Firefox as the browser, along with its associated